pchemguy/ContactEditor/ADODB-Backend.md

 Warning: it turned out that "WorksheetFunction.Transpose" is limited and should not be used for anything serious.
 It has a hardcoded limit on the size of the transposed array, which, at least in Excel 2002, is too small.
 More importantly, it converts Variant/Integer (from Recordset.GetRows) to Variant/Double.
 This silent conversion had caused subtle difficult to trace annoying issues with the ID field before the addition of string-casting (see the GUI note in the [Data Model section][DataTableModel]).
 This function needs to be replaced, for example, with the routine provided by the [Chip Pearson's VBA Array library][VBAArrayLib].

 As discussed in the [Data Model section][DataTableModel], string-casting the "ID" column is desirable.
 The tests module illustrates the use of *SQLlib.SelectIdAsText* for the generation of a "SELECT" query template with the typecasting request.
 Similarly, *SQLlib.SelectAllAsText* requests string-casting for all fields.
-Also, note that apart from string-casting, these two routines also spell out each field name and perform aliasing (\<FieldName\> AS \<FieldName\>).
-Without it, the returned field names follow the verbose template \<TableName\>.\<FieldName\>.

 ### Persisting changes